NACLab/ngc-learn/docs/tutorials/lesson1.md

 experimenter/developer although a small setup cost is paid each the `.compile()` routine is called.

+Also, it is important to be aware that the `NGCGraph` itself internally maintains several data structures that help it keep track of the simulated nodes/cables, allow it to compute any desired synaptic updates, and ensure that the internal dynamics interact properly with Tensorflow's static graph optimization while still providing inspectability for the experimenter among other activities.
+One particular object that will be of interest to you, the experimenter, is the `.theta` list, which is the implementation of the mathematical construct $\Theta$ often stated in statistical learning and applied mathematics that houses ALL of the learnable parameters (currently it would be empty in our case above because we have not set any learning rules as we will later).

 Given the above `NGCGraph`, you have now built your first, very own custom NGC system.
 All that remains is to learn how to use an NGC system to process some data, which we will demonstrate in the next section.